WebberZone/add-to-all/docs/01-ata-getting-started/webberzone-snippetz-settings.md

 This document covers all settings in [WebberZone Snippetz](https://webberzone.com/plugins/add-to-all/).
 Access settings via **Snippetz → Settings** when the Snippets Manager is enabled, or via **Settings → Snippetz** when it is disabled.

+The settings screen, refreshed in v2.4.1, lays its tabs out vertically down the left side with a search box above them that filters options across all tabs as you type.
+Each field displays its default value, and checkboxes render as toggle switches.

 ## General

 ### Enable Snippets Manager